ubuntu-flutter-community/musicpod/README.md

 ### Architecture: [model, view, viewmodel (MVVM)](https://en.wikipedia.org/wiki/Model%E2%80%93view%E2%80%93viewmodel)

+MusicPod uses the MVVM architectural pattern, which fits the needs of this reactive app the most, and keeps all layers separated so we can exchange the implementation of one layer if we need to.
+[MVVM is also recommended by Flutter itself](https://docs.flutter.dev/get-started/fwe/state-management#using-mvvm-for-your-applications-architecture).

-The app, the player and each page have their own set of widgets, 1 view model and 1 service.
+The app, the player, the search and each main page have their own set of widgets, one or more view model, which depend on one or more services.
-There are additional view models for downloads or a service for all external path things but that's it.

-Since all views need access to each other all the time, disposing the view models all the time makes no sense and is CPU intensive for no need so all services and view models are registered as singletons before the flutter tree is created.

-Important services are also initialized once before the Flutter `runApp` call, the view models are initialized when the view is accessed but most of the internal calls are skipped when the views are accessed again after that.
+All services and ViewModels are registered lazily via [get_it](https://pub.dev/packages/get_it), which means they are not instantiated until they are located for the first time via `di<XyzService>` or `di<ViewModel>`.

 ```mermaid